-The credit is based on your filing status, age, and income.
+Purpose of schedule Use Schedule 3 to figure the credit for the elderly or the disabled.
+If you want, the IRS will figure the credit for you in most cases.
+For more details, see the Form 1040A instructions on page 42.
+Who can take the credit The credit is based on your filing status, age, and income.
 If you are married filing a joint return, it is also based on your spouse's age and income.

-You may be able to take this credit if either of the following applies:

-- You were age 65 or older at the end of 1995, OR - You were under age 65 at the end of 1995 and you meet all three of the following. - 1.
+You may be able to take this credit if either of the following applies: • You were age 65 or older at the end of 1995, OR • You were under age 65 at the end of 1995 and you meet all three of the following: 1.
 You were permanently and totally disabled on the date you retired.
-If you retired before 1977, you must have been permanently and totally disabled on January 1, 1976, or January 1, 1977. - 2.
-You received taxable disability income for 1995. - 3.
-On January 1, 1995, you had not reached mandatory retirement age (the age when your employer's retirement program would have required you to retire).

-For the definition of permanent and total disability, see What Is Permanent and Total Disability? on this page.
+If you retired before 1977, you must have been permanently and totally disabled on January 1, 1976, or January 1, 1977.
+2. You received taxable disability income for 1995.
+3. On January 1, 1995, you had not reached mandatory retirement age (the age when your employer's retirement program would have required you to retire) For the definition of permanent and total disability, see What is permanent and total disability? on page 2.
 Also, see the instructions for Part II.
+Married persons filing separate returns.
+If your filing status is married filing separately and you lived with your spouse at any time during 1995, you cannot take the credit.
+Income limits.
+See the chart on page 2.